 Interviewees include entrepreneurs, technologists, and investors.
 They discuss everything concerning crypto assets and blockchain technology.

-The Bitcoin Podcast was one of the first crypto-centric shows that became popular.
+The Bitcoin Podcast was one of the first crypto podcasts that became popular.
 The first episode went live way back in May 2015.

 All the episodes take a long-form approach; the average episode length is over an hour.
 You can expect a new episode to drop every week.